KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 If you bundled a malicious SDK in your app, it can have catastrophic consequences, from stealing sensitive user data, to doing phishing attacks.

-Today’s hackers are smart: they will try their best to hide under the radar and stay unnoticed, so it’s impossible to tell if this kind of attack is actively being used.
+Today’s hackers are smart: they will try their best to hide under the radar, so it’s impossible to tell if this kind of attack is actively being used.

 ## Thank you